sf-wdi-17/notes/lectures/week-07/_3_wednesday/dawn/nested_resources.md

 What's a good way to check?
 Hint: `rake routes`.

-A: It generates all the URLs for a given resource (e.g., Author).
+A: It generates all the URLs for a given resource (i.e., Author).

     $ rake routes
           Prefix Verb   URI Pattern            Controller#Action